FamilySearch/GEDCOM.io/_pages/tag-def/ADOP.md

 specification:
   - Adoption
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - adoption
   - Creation of a legally approved child-parent relationship that does not exist biologically.

 label: 'Adoption'